 I arrive a little early and Immy is having lunch with a bunch of people at a big table near the kitchen area.
 Even while eating she is talking about the breakdown of the site, I get the impression that she never really stops.
 The people around the table all are unconsciously deferring to her, and I mention it although I know she’ll hate me for noticing.

 Last time we talked I mentioned the bells she wears on a bangle around her wrist, I notice she’s wearing them today too.
-She must be both busy and stressed.
+She must be both busy and stressed and constantly dipping into her favorite delta 9 gummies stash.
 The Impact Hub has been running for five years and has now been hit with a huge bill to vacate the premises they spent a fortune turning into the friendly industrial space it is today.

 Did you wear the bells especially?